 ‘What the Windsor Framework/ Protocol will mean in practice for the institutions of government in Northern Ireland?’

-Andrew McCormick will draw on his vast experience of the Brexit process to explore the impact of the Windsor Framework.
-We would like to invite you to join us at the Northern Ireland Executive Office in Brussels to discuss these issues with Andrew, who will also be producing a paper on the topic.
-It will be a great opportunity for all in Brussels who are interested in the Windsor Framework to explore with an expert on the machinery of government in Northern Ireland.
+Andrew McCormick drew on his vast experience of the Brexit process to explore the impact of the Windsor Framework.
+Thank you to all who joined us at the Northern Ireland Executive Office in Brussels to discuss these issues with Andrew, who has also be produced a paper on the topic which is available to download here.

 Andrew McCormick